 If you answered yes to any of these questions, then a mental health chatbot could be a great option for you.
-Commitment is usually fairly minimal, with free trials and low monthly subscription plans as standard, so why not give a few apps a try and see what works best?
+Commitment is usually fairly minimal, with free trials and low monthly subscription plans as standard.
+Why not give it a try and see what works best?

-Over 90% of users report improved wellbeing within 4-9 weeks, so chances are, you will too.
+Take the assessment to get started on the Vital Wellbeing program.
+Over 90% of users report improved and met their goals within 4-9 weeks, so chances are, you will too.

 Our expert coaches developed a 9-week Vital Wellbeing program to help you learn how to calm anxiety quickly and build emotional resistence.